ant-media/ant-media-documentation/docs/guides/monitoring/usage-analytics-logs-with-new-relic.md

 ---
 title: "Analytics Logs: Usage and Processing with New Relic"
-description: Analytics Logs: Usage and Processing with New Relic
+description: "Analytics Logs: Usage and Processing with New Relic"
 keywords: [Analytics, Analytics with New Relic, Ant Media Server Tutorials]
 ---